-All geologists, whether they believe in creation or evolution, agree that the original earth didn’t have 5.5 mile-high (8.85 km) mountains like the Himalayas or volcanic mountains that rise 6 miles (10 km) from the ocean floor, like Mauna Kea.
+All geologists, whether they believe in creation or evolution, agree that the original earth didn’t have 5.5-mile-high (8.85 km) mountains like the Himalayas or volcanic mountains that rise 6 miles (10 km) from the ocean floor, like Mauna Kea.

-In fact, not a single landscape that we visit, such as Grand Canyon, is in its original form.
+In fact, not a single landscape that we visit, such as the Grand Canyon, is in its original form.
 The canyon walls are full of mud, sand, and fossils transported from somewhere else.
 Sometime in the past, whole mountain ranges were shaved down to their roots to become building material for these new features.
 Even Mount Everest is built, in part, out of marine fossils.
-Later super-floods and Ice-Age glaciers (even in Hawaii!) sculpted these landscapes into the scenes we enjoy today.
+Later super-floods and ice age glaciers (even in Hawaii!) sculpted these landscapes into the scenes we enjoy today.

-Many may assume the Flood was directly responsible for all the landforms
+Many may assume the flood was directly responsible for all the landforms

 we see today, as “

 the world that then existed was deluged with